 To foreshadow is to predict something or to give a hint of what is to come.
 Your kid sister's ability to take apart a toaster and put it back together might foreshadow a successful career in electronics.

-The verb foreshadow is often defined as "warning" or has a suggestion of something bad to come, though sometimes it's more neutral or shows examples of both good and bad predictions.
+The verb foreshadow is can mean "to warn" and often has a suggestion of something bad to come, though sometimes it's more neutral or shows examples of both good and bad predictions.
 Dark gray clouds foreshadow a thunderstorm, just as spring showers foreshadow May flowers.
 What is foreshadowed doesn't always happen, though.
 A story might not foreshadow a happily-ever-after ending, but then it takes an unexpected twist, and the villain turns out to be a hero.